atomkirk/blog/content/blog/2020-07-01-fast-feedback-loops/index.md

 [^1]: Or potential competitors.
 Many an incumbent has been taken down by a fast moving startup.
 [^2]: A lot do this because tests run too slow on their local machine.
 [^3]: I've only done the normal sporadic pair programming that everyone does on a team, but I've always thought it was awesome.
 My interest in it is well explained by [this article](https://jasonlarsen.me/2020/02/16/ship-faster-with-this-one-weird-trick).
+[^4]: Another benefit of this is tone of voice.
+It's much easier to not get defensive about feedback using voices.